AdamPflug/Knockout.Programmatic/ReadMe.md

 ### Compared to Traditional Knockout

-To get a feel of the difference between the declarative data-bind syntax of knockout and this programmatic one, lets look at an [example] (http://jsfiddle.net/AdamPflug/MeXpc/) (working jsfiddle).
+To get a feel of the difference between the declarative data-bind syntax of knockout and this programmatic one, let's look at an [example] (http://jsfiddle.net/AdamPflug/MeXpc/) (working jsfiddle).

 #### Traditional Knockout